Mala1180/PPS-22-satify/doc/report/5-implementation.md

 ### Architecture

 After that, I was involved in the design and implementation of the software architecture (MVU).
-Despite there aren't too many dependencies in MVU, I decided to use the Cake Pattern to still give robustness and flexibility.
+Despite there aren't too many dependencies in MVU, I decided to use a simplified version of Cake Pattern to still give robustness and flexibility.

 In particular, I made use of the _Self-Type Annotation_ and _Mixin_ mechanisms offered by Scala in order to